zytian9/SemEval-2019-Task-6/README.md

 ## Paper
 UM-IU@LING at SemEval-2019 Task 6: Identifying Offensive Tweets Using BERT and SVMs

-Jian Zhu, Zuoyu Tian, Sandra Kuebler
+Jian Zhu, Zuoyu Tian, Sandra Kübler
 ## Bert

 ## SVM

 ### Feature Selection
-The feature selection part is based on the paper
+The feature selection part is based on the following papers:
+Kübler, Sandra, Can Liu, and Zeeshan Ali Sayyed.
+"To use or not to use: Feature selection for sentiment analysis of highly imbalanced data."
+Natural Language Engineering 24.1 (2018): 3-37
+Liu, Can, Sandra Kübler, and Ning Yu.
+"Feature selection for highly skewed sentiment analysis tasks."
+Proceedings of the Second Workshop on Natural Language Processing for Social Media (SocialNLP).
+2014.